tchwrks/storybook-text-search/README.md

 npx storybook-text-search-init
 ```
 This script will:
+- Register the addon and its artifacts in `.storybook/main.{ts,js}`
 - Generate `.storybook-text-search` which houses the config and artifact(s)
+- Read your `.storybook/main.{ts,js}` to "copy" over the input paths
-- Read your `.storybook/main.{ts,js}` and generate a default `.storybook-text-search/config.js` with sensible defaults
+- Ask you if you're deploying your Storybook to a subpath (e.g. GitHub Pages w/o a custom domain) before generating a default `.storybook-text-search/config.js` with sensible defaults
-- Register the addon and its artifacts in `.storybook/main.{ts,js}`
-- Generate an initial index.
+- Generate an initial index

 For most setups, this is all you need to get going.
 Just start Storybook like usual and enjoy!